Sign PDF Files with a Digital Signature in Mac OS X Preview

 - Launch Preview, and from the Preview menu select “Preferences”

 - Click on “Signatures” and then “Create Signature”

 - Write your signature on a piece of white paper and hold it up to the camera, try to have it somewhat straight on the blue line and watch the “Signature Preview” pane until you are satisfied with the way it looks

 - Click on “Accept” to capture the digital signature

 The camera signature capture will look something like this:

 Now you can access and stamp your signature onto any PDF files opened within Preview.
 Technically you can store multiple signatures, so if you want to set additional ones or if your signature has changed, it’s the same steps as above.

-Using the Digital Signature in OS X Preview
+How to Use the Digital Signature in OS X Preview to Sign PDF Files

 - Open the PDF file you want to sign